The “Proof” the explains why Wealth Theory’s Micro and Macroeconomics collapses economies

-- A scientific Social Contract Loss Report – explaining that every nation loses an average $4 billion US per day today
+- A scientific Social Contract Loss Report – explaining that every G7 nation loses an average $30 billion to $4 billion US per day today

 - A scientific Social Contract Product Report – explaining your G7 nation ranks 50th in the world for Production and Productivity

-- A scientific Social Contract Report – that explains your nation’s causal ranking for social problems internationally
+- A scientific Social Contract Report – that explains your nation’s ranking for worst-in-category social problems internationally

-- A 100-years Production or a Productivity Report (GDP Growth) – which shows that today’s are the lowest production levels since the 1930s.
+- A 100-year Production or Productivity Report (GDP Growth) – which shows that today’s are at the lowest production levels since the 1930s.

-- A Wealth Inequity Report showing that 40% of the American population (130 million people) own nothing and are made productive by Starvation Wages
+- A Wealth Inequity Report showing that 40% of the American population (130 million people) own nothing and are made unproductive by Starvation Wages

-- A Collapse Motivators Report documenting the processes diminishing our societies
+- A Collapse Motivators Report – documenting the processes that are actively diminishing our societies today

-- GDP Reports – meaningless, always positive, designed to hide problems to the majority of voters
+- GDP Reports – a meaningless report, that is always positive, designed to hide problems to a majority of voters

 - Stock Market Performance – completely meaningless; performance here has no impact on economies